SteinmetzLab/SteinmetzLab.github.io/join.md

 <p><h3>Post-doctoral scientists</h3>

 If you like asking hard questions, making things work, and pursuing creative ideas with state-of-the-art tools then this lab may be for you.
 Prior experience with neurophysiology and advanced data analysis are desirable.
-Please apply <a href="http://apply.interfolio.com/59776">here</a>.
 Informal inquiries welcome to nick.steinmetz@gmail.com.

 <p><h3>Research technician / laboratory manager</h3>

 We are looking for a bright, conscientious individual to work as a technician and laboratory manager.
 Responsibilities will include mouse handling and training, colony management, histological preparations, viral injections, and other laboratory tasks.
 Ability to build and troubleshoot hardware and software systems is highly desirable.
 There will be opportunities to use or develop skills in advanced experimental procedures such as brain clearing, electrophysiology, and/or imaging as well as in data science and analysis, according to ability and interest.
 Please send a CV, a short statement of your interests and goals, and contact information for two or three people who are familiar with your relevant skills to nick.steinmetz@gmail.com.
-We would ideally like someone able to make a two year commitment and able to start in early 2020.
+We would ideally like someone able to make a two year commitment and able to start in late summer 2020.

 <!-- <p><h3>Research technician</h3>